joosejunsheng/js-centralized-wallet/README.md

 ### 6. Graceful Shutdown

 - Implement **graceful shutdown** to ensure that the service can clean up resources properly (e.g., closing open database connections, stopping the worker pool) and avoid inconsistencies, especially in cases where the process exits halfway during a transfer.

+### 7. Implement Snowflake Id

+We are currently using an auto-increment integer for IDs.
+As the system scales to multiple servers or instances, we plan to implement the **Snowflake ID Generator**.
+This will provide globally unique identifiers with the following structure:

+#### Snowflake ID Structure:

+1. **Machine ID**:
+   - Identifies the machine or instance generating the ID.
+   - Useful for distributed systems and ensuring unique ID generation across multiple machines.

+2. **Sequence**:
+   - A counter that increments for each new ID generated within the same millisecond.
+   - Prevents ID collisions when generating multiple IDs per millisecond.

+3. **Timestamp**:
+   - The current time (usually in milliseconds or microseconds) when the ID is created.
+   - Ensures that IDs are ordered chronologically.

 ---